 Emily F. Gregory, MD, MHS is a faculty member and Instructor of Pediatrics in the Division of General Pediatrics at the Children’s Hospital of Philadelphia (CHOP) and the Perelman School of Medicine at the University of Pennsylvania.
-Dr. Gregory's research focuses on early prevention of cardiovascular disease, with a particular interest in understanding how health behavior change during pregnancy impacts pediatric outcomes, and the dynamics of risk communication in primary care settings.
-She is also interested in quality improvement in the primary care setting.
+Dr. Gregory's research focuses on the role of pediatric preventive care in promoting health at the family level through risk communication, support of health behavior change, and better integration of health systems.
+She has a particular interest in addressing adverse birth outcomes by improving the capacity of pediatric systems to provide interconception preventive services to mothers.
+Current work explores the role of registered nurses in primary care teams, and their role in enhanced care models for high risk populations, including children with medical complexity and infants with known health or social risks.
 Dr. Gregory holds a bachelor’s degree from Harvard University and a medical degree at McGill University.
 She completed Pediatrics residency at Massachusetts General Hospital and a fellowship in Academic Pediatrics at Johns Hopkins, where she also obtained a Masters of Health Sciences at the Johns Hopkins Bloomberg School of Public Health.
-Dr. Gregory is the recipient of the Academic Pediatric Association Young Investigator Award, supported by the Centers for Disease Control and Prevention.
+Dr. Gregory's research has been funded by the Academic Pediatric Association Young Investigator Award, the March of Dimes, and the Health Resources and Services Administration (HRSA).
 She works clinically as a general pediatrics attending in primary care at CHOP.